Themes

 );

-Material Design Interoperability
+Material Interoperability

-Material widgets.
 This is useful when:

-- Using Material widgets within a Forui application
+- Using Material widgets within a Forui application.

-- Maintaining consistent theming across both Forui and Material components
+- Maintaining consistent theming across both Forui and Material components.

-- Gradually migrating from Material Design to Forui
+- Gradually migrating from Material to Forui.

 toApproximateMaterialTheme()

-A Forui theme can be converted to a Material theme using the
+A Forui theme can be converted to a Material theme using

 toApproximateMaterialTheme()